 - Wheezing that causes a whistling sound when you breathe

-Singulair: Proficient drug to Treat Asthma
+Singulair: Proficient Medication to Treat Asthma

-Singulair comes under a class of drugs called leukotriene receptor antagonists.
+Singulair comes under a class of medication called leukotriene receptor antagonists.
 Singulair is the brand name drug of montelukast sodium which is its generic name.
 Singulair (montelukast) is an oral medication used for allergies as well as the long-term treatment of allergic asthma.
 It does not work as well as other commonly used inhalers for asthma.
 Singulair is usually an additional treatment for asthma that is difficult to control.

 Treatment of Asthma:

-Bronchodilators is a class of drugs which works by relaxing the muscles around the airways of lungs and opening them up and helps the patient to breathe easily.
+Bronchodilators is a class of medicines which works by relaxing the muscles around the airways of lungs and opening them up and helps the patient to breathe easily.
 Albuterol belongs to SABA(shorter acting beta agonist) and it works as a bronchodilator by which relaxes the muscles of airways in the lungs that increases the flow of air to the lungs.
 This increased flow of air thus helps the patient to breathe easily.
 Ventolin HFA is an inhalation solution which contains albuterol sulfate as an active constituent and it is used in the treatment of asthma.
 Ventolin HFA as an inhalation solution is a quick-relief medication.
 Ventolin HFA is the brand name of a drug containing albuterol sulfate which is its generic name.

 Ventolin HFA Uses:

 Ventolin HFA inhalation solution as a bronchodilator is used in treatment of certain types of asthma and to prevent bronchospasm.
 Some important Ventolin HFA uses are given as:

 - Chronic Obstructive Pulmonary Disease (COPD)